 And the great news is, once you get your camera outfitted to image the Sun, you’ll also be set to step into nighttime astroimaging.

-The American Astronomical Society (AAS) has created an excellent tutorial on using digital cameras to image the Sun.
+The American Astronomical Society (AAS) has created an excellent tutorial about using DSLR cameras for Solar imaging.
 In addition to providing an in-depth overview of using a digital camera for Solar imaging, they also provide links to numerous helpful sites that provide handy information, such as a shutter-speed calculator for solar eclipses and recommendations for ISO settings, f-stops and exposures.
 To view click here.